EdmundGoodman/Warwick_modelling/writeup/writeup.md

 - Q. Is the model realistic

   A. No, very little about it is realistic.
-It is an abstraction of the real world which discards many unnecessary complexities, in order to simply and efficiently model how resistance spreads and is combatted.
+It is an abstraction of the real world which discards many unnecessary complexities, in order to simply and efficiently simulate how resistance spreads and is combatted.
 It is not viable to make a wholly realistic model, as this inevitable turns into a "hospital simulator", and would be too complex to design, and take too long to run on current computers.

 - Q. Is the model useful